Texas Tech University Archives

 • U 30.6 Board of Regents Records, 1971-1974 and undated: This is a 1 wallet collection.

-• U 30.10 Board of Regents Records, undated: This 10 box and 1 oversized folder collection contains miscellaneous administrative files such as contract agreements, by-laws, biographical information on board members, resolutions, blueprints and photographs.
+• U 30.10 Board of Regents Records, undated: This 10 box and 1 oversized folder collection contains miscellaneous administrative files such as contract agreements, by-laws, biographical information on board members, resolutions, and blueprints.

 III Chancellor's Office